Amsterdam/django-gisserver/README.md

 ```

 Since various clients (like QGis) don't support complex types well,
-relations can also be flattened by overriding the `model_attribute`.
+relations can also be flattened by defining dotted-names.
-The following can also be defined:
+This can be combined with `model_attribute` which allows to access a different field.

 ```python
 from gisserver.features import FeatureType, field